CIDARLAB/clotho3/clotho3-web/README.md

 - UI services
-    - help tips service (given object of tips, show appropriately, be able to step through) e.g. for methods section
+    - help tips service (as popoverService)
+        - given object of tips and selectors, show appropriately
+        - be able to step through
     - DNA etc.
         - digest cuts, not just ^ or | etc.